sateeshperi/nextflow_varcal/nextflow/nextflow_modules.md

 >*/
 >```

-Let us submit this job the cluster.
-In order to do that we have to update our `nextflow.config` in `~/nextflow_tutorial` directory.
-Add the following cluster specifications to `nextflow.config` and save.
+Update the `nextflow.config` to add the following specifications and save.

 >```bash
 >/*